rqlite/rqlite/DOC/NON_DETERMINISTIC_FUNCTIONS.md

 ```

 ### Date and time functions
-rqlite does not yet rewrite [SQLite date and time functions](https://www.sqlite.org/lang_datefunc.html) that are non-deterministic in nature.
-A example of such a function is
+rqlite does not yet rewrite [SQLite date and time functions](https://www.sqlite.org/lang_datefunc.html) that are non-deterministic in nature, but will in an upcoming release.
+A example of a non-deterministic time function is

 `INSERT INTO datetime_text (d1, d2) VALUES(datetime('now'),datetime('now', 'localtime'))`